dkunkler/LabelMaker/README.md

 If you don't have ruby, install:

   `brew install ruby`

+  `sudo gem install octokit`.
+  it will ask for your computer password (not github password)

 Now that you have ruby, you’ll need to set up certificates so you have permission to add labels to your repos.